JTrippas/Spoken-Conversational-Search/README.md

 ## Provided files
 We provide all the releasable data in different files:

+ * (**Updated August 2021**) Transcripts and codes as described in [Trippas et al. (2020)](https://www.sciencedirect.com/science/article/pii/S030645731930425X): SCSdata.csv
  * Transcripts [(ConversationalSearchDataSet.csv)](https://github.com/JTrippas/Spoken-Conversational-Search/blob/master/ConversationalSearchDataSet.csv) and [(SCSdataset.csv)](https://github.com/JTrippas/Spoken-Conversational-Search/blob/master/SCSdataset.csv)
  * Backstories [(backstories_ConversationalSearchDataSet.csv)](https://github.com/JTrippas/Spoken-Conversational-Search/blob/master/backstories_ConversationalSearchDataSet.csv)
  * Code book [(CodeBook_CHIIR.pdf)](https://github.com/JTrippas/Spoken-Conversational-Search/blob/master/CodeBook_CHIIR.pdf)

+## SCSdata_v1 file structure (**Updated August 2021**)
+The file contains 10 columns:
+1. **Start_time**: Start time of the utterance.
+2. **Stop_time**: Stop time of the utterance.
+3. **Query**: The reference to the information need participants are solving.
+4. **Query_complexity**: One of three levels, referencing the task complexity type (remember, understand, and analyse).
+5. **Role**: Which of the participants is talking in that particular utterance.
+The roles are annotated as Seeker (participant who has the information need which needs to be solved) and Intermediary (person who has access the the computer and search engine).
+6. **Sub_themes**: Subthemes based on codes as described in [Trippas et al. (2020)](https://www.sciencedirect.com/science/article/pii/S030645731930425X)
+7. **Code**: The action the participant takes in that utterance, these actions are described in [Trippas et al. (2020)](https://www.sciencedirect.com/science/article/pii/S030645731930425X)
+8. **Query_counter**: A counter which keeps track of how many turns there have been between the participants in that conversation.
+9. **Transcription**: Transcripts of the utterance of the particular user in that particular timeslot.
+10. **Actor_pair**: 13 different pairs completed three tasks.
+This column distinguishes the different pairs for each task (1-13)

 ## Transcript file structure